 Dr Rupert Suckling stated that if any organisations wanted to sign up this could be facilitated by the Steering Group.
 It was suggested that Parish Councils may want to be involved.
 It was highlighted that through the 'Your Life Doncaster Portal' there was a lot of information identifying what Parish Councils offer.
-However, it was acknowledged that there was a need to ensure that Parish Council in rural parts of the Borough needed to be consulted.
+However, it was acknowledged that there was a need to ensure that Parish Councils in rural parts of the Borough needed to be consulted.

-RESOLVED that the Board:-
+RESOLVED to:-

-(1) noted and endorsed the progress outlined in the report and supported the vision to eradicate loneliness in Doncaster by 2021; and

-(2) delegated establishing a programmatic approach to loneliness to the Health and Wellbeing Board Steering Group.
+- (1) note and endorse the progress outlined in the report and support the vision to eradicate loneliness in Doncaster by 2021; and - (2) delegate establishing a programmatic approach to loneliness to the Health and Wellbeing Board Steering Group.